Reference desk: (530) 752-0210 | Email: email@example.com

 The Library maintains a large collection of online study aids to help you prepare for classes, including course outlines, Nutshells, Hornbooks, audio lectures, and exam preparation materials.
 A select print collection is shelved in the Reserve Area.

-Materials that are required and recommended by law professors for a specific course are located along the back wall of the Library's Reserve area.
-These Course Reserve materials are arranged in alphabetical order by professor's last name.
-To see what has been placed on Course Reserve or when specific items are due, consult the library's catalog, UC Library Search, by entering the course name or the professor's last name.
+Course Reserves are materials that are required and recommended by law professors for a specific course .
+Course Reserves materials are available at faculty request and not all faculty place materials on Course Reserves.
+To see what has been placed on Course Reserves for your course or when specific items are due, consult the library's catalog by entering the course name or the professor's last name.
+Course Reserves materials are arranged in alphabetical order by professor's last name then by course name in the first row in the Reserves Room.

 Valuable found items are held at the Circulation Desk for a reasonable time.
 Unclaimed items are then turned over to the U.C.
 Davis Campus Police Department.
 For campus lost and found information, see U.C.
 Davis Police Department Lost and Found.